xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

    that is, net work greater than free energy decrease, with no external structured resource.

-In such cases, Q131 classifies the proposal as a **perpetual motion illusion** at the effective layer.
+In Q131, any proposal that satisfies one or more of these failure modes, when analyzed with a fixed encoding instance `E` in `Enc_Q131`, is called a **perpetual motion illusion** at the effective layer.
+This is a technical term:

+* it does not claim that proponents are acting in bad faith,
+* it only records that the design cannot be made consistent with energy and entropy accounting inside the Q131 framework.

 ---